 At Transcend Health Solutions in San Antonio and Austin, we implement a comprehensive approach to managing ketamine interactions with daily meds:

-Don't let uncertainty about ketamine interactions with daily meds prevent you from exploring this potentially life-changing treatment option.
-Contact Transcend Health Solutions today to schedule a consultation at either our San Antonio or Austin location.
-Our knowledgeable staff will answer your questions and help determine if ketamine therapy is right for you, taking into account your unique medical profile and medication regimen.
+Understanding how ketamine interacts with your daily medications is essential for safe, effective treatment.
+Don't let uncertainty prevent you from exploring this potentially life-changing option.
+Contact Transcend Health Solutions today to schedule a free consultation at our San Antonio or Austin location.

 Andrade, C. (2017).
 Ketamine for depression, 5: Potential pharmacokinetic and pharmacodynamic drug interactions.
 The Journal of Clinical Psychiatry, 78(7), e858-e861. https://doi.org/10.4088/jcp.17f11802